 - If you desire an advanced grade of “1” you will need to contact the instructor for one extra-curricular assignment

-- If you do not complete all coursework, you will receive a “3”
+- If you do not complete all coursework, you will receive an unsatisfactory grade.

 I do evaluate both assignments, but I do not check attendance for the lectures, nor do I verify that you have completed the reading.
 I assume you are taking the course to learn the material, and therefore I trust you will complete the work.